 2. Get Good Email Habits

-This is a “do as I say, not as I do” tip (I have 5,901 unopened emails lingering in my box), but you’ll save yourself a lot of headaches if you get good email habits now.
+This tip is a “do as I say, not as I do” piece of advice (I have 5,901 unopened emails lingering in my box), but you’ll save yourself a lot of headaches if you get good email habits now.
 When you start law school, you’ll have to contend with thousands of emails on the various listserves.
 Student sell their books on the listserve, other students complain about these emails, and then another vocal subgroup complains about the complainers.
-It’s basically a zoo.
+It’s a zoo.

 So first things first, don’t be a jerk on the listserve.
-Hardly a week passed in law school where there wasn’t some minor scandal over what so and so said on an email to the whole school.
-The second thing you should do is prepare yourself for the deluge:
+Hardly a week passed in law school where there wasn’t some minor scandal over what so-and-so said in an email to the whole school.

 3. Meet Everyone

-It’s tempting when you start out law school to find a few other people to hang out with and then sort of cordon yourself off from the rest of the herd.
-I think this is a major mistake.
+It’s tempting when you start out law school to find a few other people to hang out with and then cordon yourself off from the rest of the herd.
+I think this is a significant mistake.
 I hate the word networking, but these people are your connections for the rest of your life.
-The more good pals you have the better.
+The more good pals you have, the better.
 Also, you will have more couch surfing options later on this way.

-I am not saying to treat making friends like a sport that you have to win at.
-I saw way too much of that at law school.
+I am not advising you to treat making friends like a sport that you have to win.
+I saw way too much of that in law school.
 Just don’t be too cliquish.
-Law school students should have matured beyond the ‘in group’ stage of social-development, but unfortunately many have not.
+Law school students should have matured beyond the ‘in group’ stage of social development, but unfortunately many have not.

 I do recommend, perhaps paradoxically, a small school if you want to make a lot of friends.
 At my school, U Chicago, it was almost impossible NOT to get to know everyone.
-This is way different from what I heard from friends at NYU, where the large school makes it likely you won’t run in to people so often.
+However, from what I heard from friends at NYU, where the larger class size makes it more likely that you won’t run into people so often.

 4. Pick up a habit that requires some physicality

-Law schools usually have really great facilities for sporting.
+Law schools usually have excellent facilities available on campus.
 You are paying for it, so take advantage.

 I recommend intramurals.
 Quick story: An outsized business school student knocked over one of my friends, a relatively small girl, during a soccer match.
 Rather than helping her up he said, “I’m going to make more money than you” and ran off.
 It was pretty satisfying when they then went on to lose the match.
 Business school kids are jerks.
 Please show them you think so by beating them at sports.